christopherkullenberg/medborgarforskning.se/README.md

 Python Core Style - PEP8 https://pep8.org/
 Django Style - https://docs.djangoproject.com/en/2.2/internals/contributing/writing-code/coding-style/

+## Translation
+Translation is integrated with Django core.
+Translations occur in templates from the use of {% trans %} where no variable is used or {% blocktrans %} {% endblocktrans %} where the terms and variables would be places between.
+Each template must include {% load i18n %} at the top of the template to activate translation of the content within the template.
+More on this can be read about in the Django translation page. https://docs.djangoproject.com/en/2.2/topics/i18n/translation/

 ## System Architecture
 ARCS is build to be a series of containers which host each component.